Skip to contents

 • order - Integer values providing the visiting order within each run.

-• load - The actual load in units of demand on the particular run.
+• load - The departing load on site site in units of demand per particular run.

 Unless a site demand exceeds the vehicle capacities it is always assigned to only a single run.